-Avoid extreme temperatures.
+- Avoid extreme temperatures.
 Extreme temperatures may worsen your symptoms of multiple sclerosis.

-Avoid exercise on hot and humid days, and never exercise to the point of fatigue.
+- Avoid exercise on hot and humid days, and never exercise to the point of fatigue.

-Use air conditioning.
+- Use air conditioning.
 If hot and humid conditions worsen your MS, try to stay in cool and dry areas as much as possible.
 A home air conditioner may be tax-deductible for some people with MS; talk to your doctor.
 Some people use a cooling vest on extremely warm days.

 It is important to remember that while climate may worsen the symptoms of MS, climate changes do not produce more actual nerve damage.
 The adverse effects of temperature and humidity are generally temporary.
-However, it can take longer (a few days) to recover if you get over heated.
+However, it can take longer (a few days) to recover if you get overheated.